Are you considering moving to Leeds?

 We have built up a network of experienced and carefully selected Man and Van contractors across the United Kingdom that can help you move to Leeds.
 The only thing you need to do is to register on our platform, fill in the details of your request in our online form, and all interested contractors will quote you for your custom.
 Whether you are moving to Leeds or within the city itself, or you have any transport need in the area, App A Van wants to be your one-stop solution.

 Furthermore, by getting in touch with small Man and Van operations, it gives you a chance to use local tradesmen rather than big corporate companies.
 We strive to be environmentally friendly within your area – creating more jobs for the local people.

 Leeds City Council is the place where you can find a lot of essential information regarding your new area, such as when the bins are collected /recycled, how to apply for parking permits, details of your school catchment area and how to register and pay for council tax.
 You can also find details of forthcoming events, such as festivals and road works or other temporary closures.
 You will also be offered to subscribe to their newsletter, which will keep you up to date with what’s happening in your new home town.

 The city centre is served by a number of free and fare-paying bus services.
 The maximum price is £1 per journey without a concession.
 Visit the Metro website for more information and time tables.
 You can also consult this page for details of trains from the surrounding towns into the city centre.

 For cyclists, there is an interactive cycle lane map which details the council’s new “City Connect Cycle Superhighway”.

-For students your institution’s website should be the first port of call for anything related to your student life, they often liaise with other institutions (such as the council) and may save you some time in making unnecessary applications.
+For students, websites of the institutions should be helpful for anything related to your student life.
+They often liaise with other institutions (such as the council) and may save you some time in making unnecessary applications.
 Major campuses are: